-SEATAC, Wash. -- Police are asking for the public’s help to identify a man accused of breaking into a woman’s car in SeaTac on Tuesday 9/25/18.
+SEATAC, Wash. — Police are asking for the public’s help to identify a man accused of breaking into a woman’s car in SeaTac on Tuesday 9/25/18.
 The same suspect is also accused of stealing luggage at Sea-Tac airport.

 Officers say the victim went to Safeway at 4011 S 164th Street in SeaTac around 6 p.m.

 He walked off toward the front of the store.
 She got in her vehicle and took a photo of him sitting in front of the Safeway, the last picture shown above.

 Detectives say the suitcase he had -- he stole from Sea-Tac Airport earlier that day.
 That's where the first and second photos above are from, that Port of Seattle Police put out to try to identify him.